aofarrel/clockwork-wdl/README.md

  The walkthru workflow [![works on my machine badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.2.0/badge.svg)](https://github.com/nikku/works-on-my-machine) with a runtime of about 45 minutes when skipping refprep.

+## Variable weirdness
+The original pipeline assumes that you can pass entire directories around.
+WDL 1.0 does allow for this, and Cromwell has (to my knowledge) no timeline on supporting WDL 1.1, so we have to get a little creative.
+When dealing with an input variable that is often passed in from a directory, the following naming schema is used:

+Public:
+* fullpath_varname: File   - "Ref.remove_contam/remove_contam_metadata.tsv"
+* filename_varname: String - "remove_contam_metadata.tsv"
+* dirnozip_varname: String - "Ref.remove_contam"
+* dirzippd_varname: File   - "Ref.remove_contam.zip"

+Private:
+* intermed_varname: String - Intermediate variable used to calculate arg_varname.
+Not always present.
+* arg_varname:      String - Argument for a command line call in a task's command section.

+Generally speaking:

+`arg_varname = if(defined(fullpath_varname)) then "~{fullpath_varname}" else "~{dirnozip_varname}/~{filename_varname}"`

+...with the assumption that `~{dirzippd_varname}` gets unzipped before arg_varname is used in the command section.

 ## To-do list:
+[] Use the newly-coined naming schema consistently
 [] Finish the walkthru pipeline
 [] Better cloud runtime attribute estimates
 [] Merge bluepeter version of refprep with non-bluepeter version